Our Food Bank

 Our work to safely source and distribute food, including a growing amount of fresh food, presents many logistical obstacles.
-With a truck driver shortage and rising transportation costs, we face additional hurdles to transport food to hungry neighbors across the region.
-But with your support, we can address these challenges head on, ensuring that our food is safely delivered and that our driver fleet and gas tanks are full.
+With a truck driver shortage and rising transportation costs, we face hurdles to transport food to hungry neighbors across the region.
+But with your support, we can address these challenges head-on, ensuring our food is safely delivered and our driver fleet and gas tanks are full.

 Healthy Foods Policy

 Second Harvest Heartland believes that food changes everything.
 We work to provide reliable access to food to disrupt the vicious cycle of poverty, poor health and food insecurity.
-We’re committed to supporting the well-being of our hungry neighbors by distributing nutritious foods that clients need to live healthy lives free from hunger.
-We have developed a Healthy Foods Policy to guide our sourcing practices that is informed by the latest nutrition science and shaped by client surveys, feedback from our partners, and nutrition policies of other leading food banks.
+We support our hungry neighbors by distributing nutritious foods they need to live healthy lives free from hunger.
+We have developed a Healthy Foods Policy to guide our sourcing practices.
+It is informed by the latest nutrition science and shaped by client surveys, feedback from our partners, and nutrition policies of other leading food banks.